huntdatacenter/docs/docs/do-science/workbench/README.md

 ---
-title: Introduction
+title: HUNT Workbench
 category: Workbench
 description: Guides to your Workbench setup.
 ---

-# Workbench
+# HUNT Workbench

-**Workbench provides you with a simple and secure place to explore your data and tools together with your team.**
+**HUNT Workbench provides you with a simple and secure place to explore your data and tools together with your team.**

 ## About